Lee Yoon-jung: 2014–2022: Career at CJ E&M as freelance director

-In 2022, Lee co-wrote and co-directed television series Summer Strike with Hong Moon-pyo.
-The series stars Kim Seol-hyun and Im Si-wan and is based on a webtoon with the same title, written by Joo Young-hyun.
-Produced by GTist, the series serves as Genie TV's original drama of and is available for streaming on its platform and on OTT media service Seezn.
-It also aired on ENA from November 21 to December 27, 2022, every Monday and Tuesday at 21:20 (KST).
+In 2022, Lee co-wrote and co-directed the television series Summer Strike with Hong Moon-pyo.
+Starring Kim Seol-hyun and Yim Si-wan, the series is based on the webtoon of the same name by Joo Young-hyun.
+Produced by GTist, the show is a Genie TV original and is available for streaming on its platform and the OTT service Seezn.
+It also aired on ENA from November 21 to December 27, 2022, in the Monday and Tuesday.